snail-language/snail-language.github.io/_docs/02-basics.md

 ### Implicit Returns
 There is no `return` keyword in snail.
-The last expression in a block or function definition is the returned value.
+The last expression in a block or method definition is the returned value.

 ```js
 let fourteen = {